PushpendraSinghChauhan/Subtheme-Sentiment-Analysis/README.md

 ![Screenshot (270)](https://github.com/PushpendraSinghChauhan/Subtheme-Sentiment-Analysis/assets/34591830/62421ae7-effd-4d60-9d9b-22ac750c2b61)

 #### Conclusion :
-From above we can clearly see that model starts overfitting after 4 epochs <br>
+From above we can clearly see that model starts overfitting after 4 epochs.
+And we have to further work to avoid it from overfitting.<br>

 ## Limitations And Approach For Future Improvements :
 --> More task in data-preprocessing : Removal of stopwords, removal of special symbols (!,@,# etc.), convert all the strinngs to lowercase etc. <br>